 Requirements for new motor carriers

-For motor carriers that want to initiate interstate commerce or operations, the carrier must contact the FMCSA to register and obtain a USDOT number and operating authority if the carrier is a for-hire business.
+If you want to initiate interstate commerce or operations, contact FMCSA to register and obtain a USDOT number and operating authority.
+This is if you’re a for-hire business.

-After the carrier completes all requirements and gets notice of new registration from the FMCSA, the carrier will have its safety performance monitored and then audited after three months of operation.
+After the carrier completes all requirements and gets a notice of new registration from the FMCSA, it will undergo three months of review.

 The safety audits are pass/fail, and failures can result in 45-day or 60-day corrective action requirements.
 There are 16 regulations relating to safety management practices that will result in an automatic failure of a safety audit, listed in Table § 385.321.
 A common violation includes employing unfit or unqualified drivers.

 Safe operation of CMVs